FREYR Battery (FREY) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price estimated by analysts for FREY is $15.50, which is $8.57 above than the current price.
-The public float for FREY is 113.60M, and at present, short sellers hold a 7.31% of that float.
-The average trading volume of FREY on March 22, 2023 was 2.61M shares.
+The average price point forecasted by analysts for FREYR Battery (FREY) is $15.50, which is $8.38 above the current market price.
+The public float for FREY is 113.60M, and currently, short sellers hold a 7.40% ratio of that floaft.
+The average trading volume of FREY on March 28, 2023 was 2.58M shares.

 FREY’s Market Performance

-The stock of FREYR Battery (FREY) has seen a -3.19% decrease in the past week, with a -17.81% drop in the past month, and a -30.31% fall in the past quarter.
-The volatility ratio for the week is 4.41%, and the volatility levels for the past 30 days are at 6.08% for FREY.
-The simple moving average for the last 20 days is -10.44% for FREY stock, with a simple moving average of -31.27% for the last 200 days.
+FREY’s stock has seen a 2.61% increase for the week, with a -20.00% drop in the past month and a -16.33% fall in the past quarter.
+The volatility ratio for the week is 4.41%, and the volatility levels for the past 30 days are at 5.92% for FREYR Battery The simple moving average for the last 20 days is -3.97% for FREY stock, with a simple moving average of -29.26% for the last 200 days.

 Analysts’ Opinion of FREY